the-ge/thege.hodgepodge.launcher/README.md

 ## :construction: TODO

 May take quite a while.
+Also some todos may not make it to code.

 - [x] Fix 'All Applications' binding loop bug (grid icon size seems undefined).
 - [x] Make horizontal line separator in the sidebar use settings.